-Because hiring a buyer’s agent in general will leave you better equipped to buy a home, there are traits that some buyer’s agents have that set them apart from the rest in terms of their ability to provide clients with excellent service.
+Because hiring a buyer’s agent, in general, will leave you better equipped to buy a new home, there are traits that some buyer’s agents have that set them apart from the rest in terms of their ability to provide clients with excellent service.

 They Place Focus On Your Needs Rather Than Their Payday

-Regardless of whether or not they’re “exclusive,” a good buyer’s agent ultimately strives to satisfy the needs of the homebuyers they work with and to make sure that their clients end up happy with the house they choose – and the price they pay for it.
+Regardless of whether they’re “exclusive,” a good buyer’s agent ultimately strives to satisfy the needs of the home buyers they work with and to make sure that their clients end up happy with the house they choose – and the price they pay for it.

-They’ll also be excellent negotiators on a buyer’s behalf and work hard to make sure that the buyer receives the best deal possible on their chosen home, taking into account such factors as days on market and comparable prices to make sure you’re not overpaying.
+They’ll also be excellent negotiators on a buyer’s behalf and work hard to make sure that the buyer receives the best deal possible on their chosen home, taking into account such factors as days on the market and comparing prices to make sure you’re not overpaying.

 The Terms Of Your Relationship Are Clear

-When you choose to work with a buyer’s agent, you will need to sign a contract called the “Buyer Agency Agreement.”
-Among the factors that the agreement would include are: the amount of time you’ll be working together, the services they’ll provide and the cost of their services.
+When you choose to work with a buyer’s broker or agent, they will agree to perform certain tasks called fiduciary duties.
+This requirement legally ensures that any professional you hire will act in your best interest.
+You will need to sign a contract called the “Buyer Agency Agreement” that explains the amount of time you’ll be working together, the services they’ll provide and the cost of their services.

-If you’re hiring an exclusive buyer’s agent, it should be plainly stated that your relationship is exclusive; in other words, they won’t be working on the seller’s behalf as well.
-A good buyer’s agent will not try to swindle you in the fine print of the contract, although buyers should still always read the fine print to be safe.
+If you’re hiring an exclusive buyer’s agent, the contract should plainly state that your relationship is exclusive.
+A good buyer’s agent will not try to swindle you in the fine print of the contract.

 They Connect You With Other Professionals

-Your agent is just one in the cast of characters that you need for a smooth real estate transaction.
-You’re also likely to need a mortgage broker, title company, home inspector and contractor to perform any needed improvements.
+Your agent is just one in the cast of characters you need for a smooth real estate transaction.
+You’re also likely to need a mortgage lender, real estate attorney, title company, home inspector and contractor to perform any needed improvements.

 You may also need a reputable moving company.
-A well-connected buyer’s agent can recommend professionals who will offer high-quality service at reasonable rates so you don’t have to start from scratch lining up these other services that you need.
+A well-connected buyer’s agent can recommend professionals who will offer high-quality service at reasonable rates, so you don’t have to start from scratch lining up these other services you need.

-With all this service, you are likely wondering how much you will be paying for all this attention.
-Here’s the amazing news: As the home buyer, if the agent you choose is an exclusive buyer’s agent, it shouldn’t cost you any additional money (beyond what you’ll already be bringing to the closing table).
+You are likely wondering how much you’ll be paying for all this attention and service.
+As the home buyer, if the agent you choose is an exclusive buyer’s agent, it shouldn’t cost you any additional money (beyond what you’re already bringing to the closing table)!

 But don’t worry, they’ll still be paid.
 That’s because the seller typically covers all the seller and buyer agent commission, which is split evenly between your agent and the seller’s agent.
-A commission averages 2.5% – 3.5% of the home’s sale price for both of the agents once it’s divided between them.
+A real estate commission averages 2.5 – 3.5% of the home’s sale price for both agents once it’s divided between them.